i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 ::

-  Change option:
-  Bit:          3
-  Flag:         SIGNATURE_INCLUDED
-  Option order: Change from 4 to 5

   Add new option:
   Bit:          11
   Flag:         OFFLINE_SIGNATURE
   Option order: 4
   Option data:  Variable bytes
-  Function:     Contains the offline signature block from LS2.
+  Function:     Contains the offline signature section from LS2.
                 SIGNATURE_INCLUDED must also be set.
                 Expires timestamp (4 bytes, seconds since epoch, rolls over in 2106) Transient sig type (2 bytes)
                 Transient signing public key (length as implied by sig type) Signature of expires timestamp, transient sig type, and public key, by the destination public key, length as implied by destination public key sig type.

+  Change option:
+  Bit:          3
+  Flag:         SIGNATURE_INCLUDED
+  Option order: Change from 4 to 5

   Add information about transient keys to the Variable Length Signature Notes section:
   The offline signature option does not needed to be added for a CLOSE packet if